colinoflynn/phase-modulation-sca/README.md

 # Phase Moducation Side Channel Analysis and JTAG Attacks

-This repository is a companion for the T-CHES paper submission "Phase Modulation Side Channels: Jittery JTAG for On-Chip Voltage Measurements".
+This repository is a companion for the paper submission "Phase Modulation Side Channels: Jittery JTAG for On-Chip Voltage Measurements".
 You can see a current draft on the [E-Print Server](https://eprint.iacr.org/2024/1107).

 This repository is still being updated & will shortly have more complete information included!